prody/ProDy/doc/tutorials/trajectory_analysis/eda.rst

 what kind of motion the top essential modes describe.
 You can use :ref:`nmwiz` for visualizing essential mode shapes and fluctuations along these modes.

-We can write essential modes into an :term:`NMD` file for NMWiz as follows:
+We can write essential modes in :ref:`nmd-format` for NMWiz as follows:

 .. ipython:: python